Curing (chemistry): Rheological analysis

-Figure 4: Evolution in time of storage modulus G' and loss modulus G" during a curing reaction.
+Figure 4: Evolution in time of storage modulus and loss modulus G during a curing reaction.

 A simple way to monitor the change in viscosity, and thus, the extent of the reaction, in a curing process is to measure the variation of the elastic modulus.

 To measure the elastic modulus of a system during curing, a rheometer can be used.
-With dynamic mechanical analysis, the storage modulus (G') and the loss modulus (G) can be measured.
-The variation of G' and G" in time can indicate the extent of the curing reaction.
+With dynamic mechanical analysis, the storage modulus and the loss modulus (G) can be measured.
+The variation of and G in time can indicate the extent of the curing reaction.

-As shown in Figure 4, after an "induction time", G' and G" start to increase, with an abrupt change in slope.
-At a certain point they cross each other; afterwards, the rates of G' and G" decrease, and the moduli tend to a plateau.
+As shown in Figure 4, after an "induction time", and G start to increase, with an abrupt change in slope.
+At a certain point they cross each other; afterwards, the rates of and G decrease, and the moduli tend to a plateau.
 When they reach the plateau the reaction is concluded.

 When the system is liquid, the storage modulus is very low: the system behaves like a liquid.
 Then the reaction continues and the system starts to react more like a solid: the storage modulus increases.

 The degree of curing, $\alpha$, can be defined as follow: